Youssef Badawy: 2024 Season

-Badawy started the 2024 season with winning a bronze medal at the premier league held in Paris,France, after an absence from the Karate 1 Premier League event since Baku 2022.
-He won against Croatian champion Ivan Kvesić at the eliminations bouts and against Japanese champion Rikito Shimada at the bronze medal match with a 6-4 score.
+Badawy started the 2024 season with winning a bronze medal at the premier league held in Paris, France, after an absence from the Karate 1 Premier League event since Baku 2022.
+He won against Croatian champion Ivan Kvesić at the eliminations bouts and against Japanese champion Rikito Shimada at the bronze medal match with a 6–4 score.
 He claimed the African Games champion title in March, and in the same month, he claimed another gold medal at Karate 1 Premier League in Antalya, Turkey.
-He participated in the USA Open Championships and attained two gold medals for the Individual -84kg event and the team event.
+He participated in the USA Open Championships and attained two gold medals for the Individual -84 kg event and the team event.

 For the third Premier League event, Badawy lost the final match to Mohammad Al-Jafari who won with an 8-point advantage.
-At the final Premier League event for the season, Badawy managed to secure the Grand Winner title by winning the quarter final match with a transformed score from 9-5 to 9-9 in the last three seconds of the match.
+At the final Premier League event for the season, Badawy managed to secure the Grand Winner title by winning the quarter final match with a transformed score from 9–5 to 9–9 in the last three seconds of the match.
 Badawy lost the semi-final match and the bronze match, placing fifth; however, he expressed his satisfaction with his performance and his new Grand Winner title, which he has been aspiring to since Cairo Premier League 2023.

 "An unbelievable fight which was 9-4 for the opponent with 9 seconds left, losing this fight would prevent me from being the Grand Winner.
 Looking at Sensei Hany Keshta at this moment saying to me, "I am already satisfied with your performance, but do your best till the end."
 His words relieved pressure on me and also encouraged me to do my best even if I see that 5 points in the last 9 seconds is kind of impossible.
 BUT I DID IT.
 In these moments, I only want support and encouragement to continue fighting, not karate instructions, and that is what exactly Sensei Hany did.
 Thank you great Hany.
 Big respect to the opponent."

 — – Youssef Badawy on winning the Karate1 Casablanca quarter-final match.

 Badawy contended at the Moscow Karate Universe competition for a second time and placed third after a long hiatus period.
-For the end of the 2024 season Badawy competed with his national team at the Karate World Cup held in Pamplona, Spain, and won a gold medal with a 3-0 win against the Islamic Republic of Iran national team to close out the season with a historical win.
+For the end of the 2024 season Badawy competed with his national team at the Karate World Cup held in Pamplona, Spain, and won a gold medal with a 3–0 win against the Islamic Republic of Iran national team to close out the season with a historical win.